 For example, majority shareholders who have unfettered access to the company’s finances often abuse their power by granting themselves impermissible benefits that are not related to their employment by the company, and are not proportionately shared with the minority shareholders. » Read More

 Many clients ask at the start of a business divorce lawsuit, “Is it fatal to a shareholder oppression claim if I was doing some of the same things that the majority owners are doing that I am now complaining about?”
 As often happens when it comes to a nuanced legal analysis under New Jersey law, the answer is, “It depends.”

 For example, suppose you are a one-third shareholder, and the other one-third shareholders collectively run and control the business operations, especially the finances. » Read More

 I’ve previously written about the fact that, in many cases, a minority shareholder who knows with absolute certainty that he or she is an owner still may have such status challenged.
-I have heard some crazy – and some not so crazy – arguments as to why someone is not actually an owner.
-In small, closely held businesses, it is not uncommon for the company to keep abysmal records. » Read More
+I have heard some crazy – and some not so crazy – arguments as to why someone is not actually an owner. » Read More

 Email as Evidence – The Difficulty of Email Between Business Partners

 You and your business partner are having a serious dispute, and litigation may be inevitable.
 How do you communicate with each other prior to the suit being filed?

 In some cases, you and your business partner both work in the same building, while in others one of you works from home or does not actually work for the company. » Read More